-If you are granted a nonstatutory stock option, the amount of income to include and the time to include it depend on whether the fair market value of the option can be readily determined.
+Grant of option.
+If you are granted a nonstatutory stock option, you may have income when you receive the option.
+The amount of income to include and the time to include it depend on whether the fair market value of the option can be readily determined.
 The fair market value of an option can be readily determined if it is actively traded on an established market.